Local, colocal, and antilocal properties of modules and complexes over commutative rings: Introduction

 To increase generality, we work with cotorsion pairs in \emph{exact subcategories} of the abelian categories of modules or complexes.
 So we suppose given, for every ring $R\in\R$, a full subcategory of modules $\sE_R\subset R\Modl$ or a full subcategory of complexes $\sE_R\subset\bC(R\Modl)$ closed under extensions and direct summands in the abelian exact structure of $R\Modl$ or $\bC(R\Modl)$.
 We assume that, as the ring $R\in\R$ varies, the property of a module or complex to belong to $\sE_R$ is local with respect to Zariski open coverings, and moreover, that it is \emph{very local}.
 The latter condition means, in addition to the locality, that the property is preserved by the restrictions of scalars (direct images) with respect to the localization morphisms $R\rarrow R[s^{-1}]$.

 Then we consider a system of \emph{hereditary complete} cotorsion pairs $(\sA_R,\sB_R)$ in $\sE_R$ given for every ring $R\in\R$.
 In this context, we prove that if the system of classes $\sA$ is very local, then the system of classes $\sB$ is antilocal.
 If the class $\sB$ is antilocal, then the class $\sA$ is local.
-Dually, if the system of classes $\sB$ is very colocal, then the system of classes $\sA$ is antilocal.
+Dually, assume that the system of classes $\sE$ is \emph{very colocal}.
+Under this assumption, if the system of classes $\sB$ is very colocal, then the system of classes $\sA$ is antilocal.
 If the class $\sA$ is antilocal, then the class $\sB$ is colocal.

-There, however, one \emph{caveat} that one should always keep in mind when speaking of the colocality of classes or colocal properties.
+There is, however, one \emph{caveat} that one should always keep in mind when speaking of the colocality of classes or colocal properties.
 The localization functors $M\longmapsto M[s^{-1}]=R[s^{-1}]\ot_RM$ are exact.
 In other words, the $R$\+module $R[s^{-1}]$ is flat (in fact, it is \emph{very flat} in the sense of~\cite{Pcosh,ST,PSl}).
 However, the colocalization functor $M\longmapsto\Hom_R(R[s^{-1}],M)$ is \emph{not} exact on the category of arbitrary $R$\+modules.
 In other words, the $R$\+module $R[s^{-1}]$ is usually \emph{not} projective.

 Furthermore, the colocalization functors are not ``jointly faithful'' for a principal affine open covering.
 So, if $s_1$,~\dots, $s_d\in R$ is a collection of elements generating the unit ideal in $R$, then $M[s_j^{-1}]=0$ for all $1\le j\le d$ for some $M\in R\Modl$ implies $M=0$.
 Unless the class of modules under consideration is suitably restricted, the similar assertion does \emph{not} hold for the colocalizations.
 The suitable restriction is that, for the purposes of colocalization, one should only consider \emph{contraadjusted} $R$\+modules in the sense of~\cite{Pcosh,ST,Pcta,PSl}, i.~e., $R$\+modules $P$ such that $\Ext^1_R(R[s^{-1}],P)=0$ for all $s\in R$.
 So, the assertions about colocal classes stated above at the end of Section~\ref{introd-cotorsion-pairs-formulations} presume that all modules in the class $\sE$ are contraadjusted (or all complexes in the class $\sE$ are complexes of contraadjusted modules).